bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ConditionMaintenanceLevel_0VfTbc1grAZhnktO2lISqM/Documentation.md

-Condition at which maintenance is required or triggered
+Condition that will trigger maintenance